tdneuron/TDNeuron/README.md

 * There are limitations on the lenght of input data (dependant on how big a texture your GPU can handle)
 * As with every ML platform, the quality of input data quality is responsibility of the user.

-## Support

-TDNeuron works **only on Windows**.
-We use compute shaders, which are currently not supported in MacOS.

 ## Final words

 We assume that you are already proficient with TouchDesigner.
 To get you started with TDNeuron, we offer a help module that you may consult at any point.
 Along with it, we offer a gentle *Introduction to machine learning* that you may want to follow as well.
 In there, we built a simplified version of a neural network with CHOPs, with step by step explanations.